by Charles S. Oaxpatu

 Christian Nationalism has its deepest roots in three recent, man-made, heretical philosophies known as Christian Reconstructionism, Dominionism, and Theonomy—all being approximately synonymous with each other.
 Basically, these three philosophies call for turning the United States into a Christian dictatorship—based on Old Testament law and ruled over by Christian fundamentalist and conservative evangelical leaders.
 Christian Reconstructionism was the original root of these philosophies, and it began with a rogue Calvinist preacher by the name of Dr. Rousas J. Rushdoony in the year 1973.
-In that year, he published The Institutes of Biblical Law, a large book that became the basis for the Christian Reconstructionist heresy—and by derivation Dominionism and Theonomy.
+In that year, he published a multi-volume work entitled The Institutes of Biblical Law, which became the basis for the Christian Reconstructionist heresy—and by derivation Dominionism and Theonomy.
 You may read about these three heresies by clicking on the following safe link:

 In particular, a significant number of individual Christian Reconstructionists, Dominionists, and Theonomists are very active and very influential on the so-called Religious Right in the United States.
 The Religious Right is the Grand Central Station where Christian fundamentalists, conservative evangelicals, and Republican political operatives meet up to kiss each other, hug each other, and plot how to bring the United States and the American people under their joint Dominion.
 Strongly influenced by the Christian Reconstructionist, Dominionist, and Theonomist heresies, Christian Nationalism was birthed in some dirty corner of this huge train station, and it is one of the key drivers behind the Presidency of Donald J. Trump.